teamextension/updatedep/README.md

 ---
 ## FAQ

-- ***Why am I seeing this error "UpdateDepApplicationKt has been compiled by a more recent version of the Java Runtime"?***
+### 1. Why am I seeing this error "UpdateDepApplicationKt has been compiled by a more recent version of the Java Runtime"?
-> Exception in thread "main" java.lang.UnsupportedClassVersionError: com/teamextension/updatedep/UpdateDepApplicationKt has been compiled by a more recent version of the Java Runtime (class file version 55.0)
+    Exception in thread "main" java.lang.UnsupportedClassVersionError: com/teamextension/updatedep/UpdateDepApplicationKt has been compiled by a more recent version of the Java Runtime (class file version 55.0)
 ####
 UpdateDep requires JAVA 11 or higher.
 Please ensure you have the correct JAVA version installed.

 ###
-- ***Why am I seeing this error "java.lang.IllegalStateException: Maven home is set to: 'null/bin' which is not a directory"?***
+### 2. Why am I seeing this error "java.lang.IllegalStateException: Maven home is set to: 'null/bin' which is not a directory"?
 ####
 Set the MAVEN_HOME path variable
 ###
-- ***I have multiple Java versions installed.
-How can I set the correct version for running the application??***
+### 3. I have multiple Java versions installed.
+How can I set the correct version for running the application?
 ####
 To specify the Java version, edit the batch or script file for UpdateDep, located in the *UPDATEDEP_HOME* directory:
 ####
 For Windows:

-> @echo off "~\Java\jdk-11.0.14\bin\java" -jar "C:\Program Files\updatedep\updatedep.jar" %*
+    @echo off "~\Java\jdk-11.0.14\bin\java" -jar "C:\Program Files\updatedep\updatedep.jar" %*
 ####
 For Mac:

-> "/Library/Java/JavaVirtualMachines/openjdk-11.0.2.jdk/Contents/Home/bin/java" -jar "/usr/local/Cellar/updatedep/<updatedep version>/libexec/updatedep.jar" "$@"
+    "/Library/Java/JavaVirtualMachines/openjdk-11.0.2.jdk/Contents/Home/bin/java" -jar "/usr/local/Cellar/updatedep/<updatedep version>/libexec/updatedep.jar" "$@"
 ###
-- ***Why is the application consuming so much disk space?***
+### 4. Why is the application consuming so much disk space?
 ####
 The application creates temporary files that may accumulate over time.
 You can safely delete the *dctemp* folders:
 ####
 For Windows:

-> ~\AppData\Local\Temp
+    ~\AppData\Local\Temp
 ####
 For macOS:

-> /System/Volumes/Data/private/var/folders/df/rq4tg8992bbc56vyrppp02x00000gn/T
+    /System/Volumes/Data/private/var/folders/df/rq4tg8992bbc56vyrppp02x00000gn/T
 ###
-- ***What should I do if I encounter errors like these?***
+### 5. What should I do if I encounter errors like these?
 ####
-> io.github.jeremylong.openvulnerability.client.nvd.NvdApiRetryStrategy - NVD API request failures are occurring; retrying request for the Nth time
+    io.github.jeremylong.openvulnerability.client.nvd.NvdApiRetryStrategy - NVD API request failures are occurring; retrying request for the Nth time
     ERROR org.owasp.dependencycheck.Engine - Error updating the NVD Data
 ####
 These errors occur when the OWASP Dependency Check engine cannot retrieve NVD data, often due to temporary unavailability of the NVD API.
 Please try running the application again after some time.
 ###
-- ***Does the application use any network ports?***
+### 6. Does the application use any network ports?
 ####
 Yes, the application uses ports 8081 to 8089 during login and log-out.
 It checks the availability of these ports and uses the next available one.
 ####
     login: Required during the first run of any action.
 ####
     log-out: Used to log-out the user.
 ___